 Madam Rector Prijić-Samaržija briefly presented the University of Rijeka, emphasizing the successful cooperation with the Embassy of the Italian Republic in Croatia and the Consulate General of the Italian Republic in Rijeka.
 Madam Rector also mentioned that UNIRI recently joined the YUFE Alliance, which allows the University to cooperate with other YUFE members, namely the Tor Vergata University of Rome.

-Dean Srdoč-Konestra and Prof. Gerbaz Giuliano pointed out that the Department of Italian Language and Literature, as one of the youngest departments at the Faculty of Humanities and Social Studies, despite being established in 2011, already has very strong cooperative and friendly relations with the universities of Padua, Trieste, Turin, Reggio Calabria, and Bari, thus allowing students to participate in various scholarship competitions, courses in Italy and student exchanges.
+Dean Srdoč-Konestra and Prof. Gerbaz Giuliano pointed out that the Department of Italian Language and Literature, as one of the youngest departments at the Faculty of Humanities and Social Studies, despite being established in 2011, already has very strong cooperative and friendly relations with the universities of Padua, Trieste, Turin, Reggio Calabria, and Bari, thus allowing the students to apply for various scholarship tenders, courses in Italy and student exchanges.

 Ambassador Sacco stated that Croatia and Italy are connected by common, global problems such as climate change, economic and social problems and the shortage of young, educated people, emphasizing that these issues can serve as a basis for stronger strategic partnerships within the European Union and international initiatives.